Budibase/website/content/blog/crud-app/index.md

 **Recipe example**

-1. Create/add a new recipe to our Recipe app
+1. Create/add a new book to our library management app

 {{< figure src="/crud-app/create.png"  alt="Create a record in a basic crud app" >}}